Yaroster/skoomaDen.me/src/content/blog/The Shifting Tides.md

 ![Japan's Population Declines Again: Seniors 75 and Over Top 20 Million for  First Time | Nippon.com](https://www.nippon.com/en/ncommon/contents/japan-data/2580708/2580708.png)
 Source: [Nippon.com](https://www.nippon.com)

-In stark contrast, South Korea has emerged as a beacon of stability and innovation.
+In stark contrast with Japan, South Korea has emerged as a beacon of stability and innovation.
 The backbone of its economic resilience lies in the *chaebols*, family-controlled conglomerates that wield immense influence over the nation’s financial landscape.
 In 2023 alone, the 30 largest chaebols accounted for 76.9% of South Korea’s GDP—a figure that continues to rise.
 These corporate giants have not only stabilized the economy but also fueled the explosive growth of the Korean entertainment industry.

 ![The Korean Wave](https://imagedata.cafe24.com/us_1_2019/us1_2019_164-4.jpg)